dererk/hdworld/README.md

 Configuration
 -------------

-This is handled by your screensaver daemon, but the following should work on both cases
+This is handled by your screensaver daemon, but the following should work on both cases:
-# slip -root -delay 100000 -count 17
+    slip -root -delay 100000 -count 17

 License